Setting $T^2$ free for braneworld holography: Discussion and outlook

 In this paper we have discussed the Neumann problem in $3D$ AdS-gravity by setting free the Dirichlet problem, $Z_{NBC} = \int Dg Z_{DBC}$ for $T=1$.
 This strategy allows to systematically discuss a holographic interpretation of braneworld theories by making use of the well-known holographic dualities for the Dirichlet case.
 Namely, it follows immediately from the holographic $T\bar T$ dictionary $Z_{DBC} = Z_{T\bar T}$ that the Neumann theory is dual to the $T\bar T$ theory set free $\int Dg Z_{T\bar T}$.
 Compared to regular AdS/CFT, there is an additional parameter for measuring the location of the brane in the bulk that is dual to the $T\bar T$ deformation parameter.
 Or in general dimensional language, the $T^2$ deformation.
 This provides a modern version of holographic braneworld statements, where now the unspecific ``cut-off CFT'' is understood to be a particular, well-defined deformation of the CFT.

-Recent 3D/2d braneworld discussions, e.g.~\cite{Geng:2022slq,Geng:2022tfc,Deng:2022yll,Aguilar-Gutierrez:2023tic,Neuenfeld:2024gta}, derive effective gravity actions on the brane by integrating bulk gravity in Poincar\'e AdS up to a wiggly boundary $\tilde \phi(x)$ and treat that so-called radion as the dynamical field in the dual $2d$ theory.
+Recent $3D/2d$ braneworld discussions, e.g.~\cite{Geng:2022slq,Geng:2022tfc,Deng:2022yll,Aguilar-Gutierrez:2023tic,Neuenfeld:2024gta}, derive effective gravity actions on the brane by integrating bulk gravity in Poincar\'e AdS up to a wiggly boundary, with the wiggles parametrized by the radial fluctuation $\tilde \phi(x)$, and treat that so-called radion $\tilde \phi(x)$ as the dynamical field in the dual $2d$ theory.
 We were interested in understanding this strategy from a holographic perspective.
-This perspective makes clear that it is in fact the Weyl mode $\sigma$ of the induced metric that should be path integrated over, and $\sigma$ is different from $\tilde \phi$.
-It is also different from the Liouville field $\phi$ that labels the Brown-Henneaux diffeomorphisms and describes Weyl anomaly physics.
+The holographic perspective makes clear that it is in fact the Weyl mode $\sigma$ of the induced metric that should be path integrated over\footnote{The Neumann boundary condition is semi-classically equivalent to setting free the induced metric (representing the Dirichlet-fixed boundary data from the gravitational perspective, or the field theory source from the boundary perspective).
+We should thus integrate over the induced metric's physical degree of freedom $\sigma$, which deviates from $\phi$ or $\tilde{\phi}$ as we flow into the bulk.}, and $\sigma$ is in general different from $\tilde \phi$.
+It is also generally different from the Liouville field $\phi$, the Weyl mode of the conformal boundary metric, that labels the Brown-Henneaux diffeomorphisms and describes the CFT's Weyl anomaly physics.
 We point out these differences and derive the holographic braneworld theory for a brane of tension $T=1$ at finite radial location to be given by \eqref{Zbw3d}-\eqref{StildeLsigmat1bis}.
 The effective braneworld gravity $S_{\tilde L}$ is a $T\bar T$-like deformed timelike Liouville theory for $\sigma$, which can be constructed order by order in the deformation parameter.
 To quadratic order in fluctuations and for general cut-off radius it is simply a timelike Liouville theory with vanishing potential, but it receives corrections at higher orders.
 Our set free expressions for finite braneworld holography are more general than previous saddle-point braneworld ones, but reduce to them in the correct limits.

 It was apparent in section \ref{subsectTTSL} that a significant simplification occurs when we consider only induced metrics $g = e^\sigma \hat g$ with zero curvature, $R=0$ or $\hat \Box \sigma = 0$.
 It suggests considering the separate theory $Z_{T\bar T}(\hat g) \int D \sigma \exp\{ i S_{\tilde F}[\sigma] \}$.
 It is unclear if it can be considered a well-defined sector of the braneworld theory $Z_{bw}$, and we leave investigation of this theory for future work.